blank

 Dist Qtr

-A survey of the history of painting, sculpture, and architecture from the Renaissance to the present day.
+A survey of the history of art and architecture from the Paleolithic period to the Middle Ages, examining objects in their cultural, historical, and artistic contexts.

 Enrollment limited to 25 Waitlist available: Y Mode of Instruction: In Person